gravity-platform/doc/source/_pages/api/file_service.md

     -T'{test.json}' https://graviton.nova.scapp.io/file/55bb584a08420b5f288b457c
 ````

-If you try to edit any of the readonly data in the resource graviton will complain with an error and reject the updated data.
+If you try to edit any of the read only data in the resource graviton will complain with an error and reject the updated data.

 The following fields are read only and get updated by graviton as needed.